 Dear AuntMinnieEurope MRI Insider,

-In this letter, we've highlighted just a few of the many reports posted in the MRI Community over recent weeks.
+In this newsletter, we've outlined just a handful of the many reports posted in the MRI Community over the past few weeks.
 Please scroll through the full list below, and feel free to contact me if you have ideas for future coverage.